Particular/ServiceControl.Connector.MassTransit/Container-README.md

 ## Support

-The MassTransit connector is currently in preivew and currently consider a "community extension".
-If you plan to use this in a production environment we would appreciate it if you let us know at <https://discuss.particular.net/>!
+The MassTransit connector is currently in early access.
+If you have any queries or feedback, please let us know at <https://discuss.particular.net/>.

 ## Feedback